raita0100/Webscraping/README.md

 > This library used or executing url

 ## usage
-* you need to give the name of file to sae in
+* You need to give the name of file to save in
-* and url of page of all reviews of product
+* And url of page of all reviews of product

+## Warning
+This code based on windows machine

+### For mac or linux or ubuntu
+> Just change the followinfg sign at line number `os.getcwd()`